 The Flag Institute Flag

-The Flag Institute flag depicts the Cross of Saint George on a white V on blue, the international symbol for Vexillology.
+The Flag Institute flag depicts a stylised representation of a quarter of the Union Flag, creating a dynamic emblem, representing vexillology moving forward.
 Vexillology is the name for the study of history, symbolism and meaning of flags.
-The flag was designed by the late director of the Flag Institute, Dr William Crampton.
+The flag was designed by the Graham Bartram, Chief Vexillologist, and Philip Tibbetts, Community Vexillologist.

 The Flag Institute is a full member of FIAV (Fédération internationale des associations vexillologiques), the International Federation of Vexillological Associations.
 The Flag Institute hosted the International Congress of Vexillology in the year 2001 to celebrate the bicentenary of the Union Flag.
 The Congress was held in the historic city of York.
 The Institute’s Chief Vexillologist, Graham Bartram, is the Secretary-General for Congresses of FIAV.